denaliwebber/ux-frontend/README.md

 Use git clone to clone the repository onto your machine.

 Double click on index.html to launch app in a browser.

+To see any changes when developing refresh the browser page (CTRL + R)